ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 # Key rotation for VPC resources
 {: #vpc-key-rotation}

 For {{site.data.keyword.vpc_short}} resources such as volumes and encrypted images that are protected by your customer root key (CRK), you can rotate the root keys for more security.
 When you rotate a root key by schedule or on demand, the original key material is replaced.
 The old key remains active to decrypt existing resources but can't be used to encrypt new ones.
-This feature is available on Gen 2 Compute resources only.
 {:shortdesc}

 ## Key rotation overview